hugeandbulk/start/README.md

 # $.Start ($) । ॐ
 We both are agreed to work on...

- - 0.0 — Let's start with the budget and flow.
+ - 💯 0.0 — Let's start with the budget and flow, which is decided (by both of us).
  - 1.0 — In Patna Jurisdiction, Huge & Bulk.
  - 2.0 — HairY & Co.
  - 3.0 — ePay